Unique-Divine/Commonplace-Book/commonplace-book.md

 ---

 ###  2.2.2.
-How to Take Effective Notes When Reading - Aun Abdi (December, 2020)
+How to Take Effective Notes When Reading

-Aun has been reading a book and a half per week for the past two years.
+Aun Abdi has been reading a book and a half per week for the past two years.
 He describes his process for getting the most out of what he reads in this video.

-1. Have your reading accessories ready.
+1.  **Preparation**: Have your reading accessories ready.
 Make sure that you are ready for reading.
 Aun uses two pens and a highlighter to jot down notes both in the book and in a notebook on the side.
-2. Have a question in mind before you start.
+2.  **Question everything**: Have a question in mind before you start.
 In general, ask lots of questions and look into them.
-3. Whilst you read, highlight and write down any ideas that resonate with you.
+3.  **Resonance**: Whilst you read, highlight and write down any ideas that resonate with you.
 Anything that keeps you engaged and active in the reading process is a plus.
-Pro tip: Make sure to read the full page/section before you highlight or take any notes.
+    - Pro tip: Make sure to read the full page/section before you highlight or take any notes.
 This helps prevent you from highlighting everything instead of prioritizing the important bits.
-4. Some people don't like that notetaking breaks their flow.
+    - Some people don't like that notetaking breaks their flow.
 If you find this happening, take notes after full chapters.
 You might find that this helps with retention because it requires extra efforts for active recall.
 Try writing a summary at the close of a chapter.
-5. Write down some principles you want to put into action after reading every book, especially if it's a productivity book or a book about a specific skill.
+4.  **Action items**: Write down some principles you want to put into action after reading every book, especially if it's a productivity book or a book about a specific skill.
 Aun recommends drafting 5-10 principles up with each book that fits this description.
-6. Review sessions.
+6.  **Review**: Review sessions.
 Derived from *The 7 Habits of Highly Effective People*: Sharpening the saw.
 Review your notes rigorously.
 Aun does this every single week and schedules in time to do so.
 This can be as simple as transferring notes from a notebook to the computer.
 Schedule at least an hour every single week to review your notes.

 Having a structured reading routine and structured notetaking strategy is of paramount importance for effective learning.
 This is key to getting the most out of what you read.

-##### 2.2.2.0.1.
+How many times have you read something, got to the end of the page, and forgot what you just read?
+And you go back and you reread it, and you still don't know what you read?
+That's a big problem because you're wasting your most valuable asset: your time.

+> "The key to reading comprehension is asking more questions...
+Questions are the answer."

+Never just pick up a book and read it.
+Never just listen to a podcast.
+You must go into a state where you're going to be more receptive.

+A simple notetaking method for maximizing retention and expansion of knowledge:
+1. **Capture and create**: Split a page in half.
+On one side, take notes and on the other make notes.
+One side for capturing and one side for creating.
+2. What are you creating?
+What goes on this side?
+Write down your impressions about what you're capturing.
+If you get distracted, it's better that you get distracted using your imagination on the "create" side of the page because this will both speed up your learning process and make things stick.
+3. And what are the main questions you should try to answer in the create section?
+   1. **How** → How can I use this?
+Make the things that are going to yield the highest return as simple and easy to understand as you can.
+   2. **Why** → Why must I use this?
+Who's counting on you to win today?
+Some people are willing to do much more for other people than they'll do for themselves.
+Who's counting on you to be at your best?
+You need to find your motivation in your reading so that you can complete the task and remember key information.
+   > "If it's not a must, you're not going to do it because you have plenty other things to do." - Jim Kwik.
+   > "Reasons reap results."- Jim Kwik.
+   3. **When** → When will I use this?
+The calendar is one of the strongest productivity tools you have.
+Many say they want to work out or worry about self care and self love.
+You may know lots of actionable information, but how does your calendar reflect that?

+> "If you're not going to use what you're learning [from reading], you're no better off than someone who can't read at all." - Jim Kwik.

+Information, Inspiration, Implementation -> Integration

+When you learn something, it becomes a part of who you are; it becomes integrated.
+Integration connects the head, heart, and hands.

+##### References:                             <!-- omit in toc -->
+- Aun Abdi.
+December, 2020.
+- Jim Kwik.
+2019.

+#### 2.2.2.1.
 Maximizing Your Understanding of Books.

 - Bill Gates takes notes in the margins of books.
 - Maintenance rehearsal versus elaborative rehearsal $\to$ You want elaborative rehearsal with your reading, new pieces of information hooking into old memories.
 Taking notes in the margin will help you do this.

 Reference: R.C.
 Waldun.
 2018.

-#####  2.2.2.0.2.
+####  2.2.2.2.
 Get the Most Out of Your Books - Be an Active Reader.

 Active listening: Requires understanding, full concentration, recollection of the conversation, and minimizes confusion.

 By engaging with a book, arguing with the text, asking questions, and writing a lot while reading, we can perform active reading too.

 -   Helps with retention
 -   Makes transfer from book to real life more likely

 Don't become a collector.
 Are you more concerned with the content of the book or its appearance.
 Remember the reason you opened a book.

 Marginalia